- Overview and Highlights

 Scenes from the Tale of Genji

-Pair of six-panel folding screens: ink, color, and gold leaf on gold flecked paper
+Pair of six-panel folding screens: ink, color, and gold pigments, flecks, and foil on paper

 Unframed: 115.3 x 371 cm (45 3/8 x 146 1/16 in.), framed: 130.49 x 387.67 x 1.59 cm (51 3/8 x 152 5/8 x 5/8 in.)

 Edward H. Dunlap, B.A.
 1934, Fund

 <P>The <EM>Tale of Genji</EM> (<EM>Genji Monogatari</EM>), a novel of courtly life with the Buddhist overtone of the philosophical concept of "mono no aware" (fragility of things in the world) in the Heian period (794--1185), is perhaps the most famous work of Japanese literature of all time.
 Written in the early eleventh century by the court lady Murasaki Shikibu, the story of the life and loves of the fictitious Prince Genji has endured for nearly one thousand years as the epitome of the classical Japanese novel.
 Throughout this time, the Tale of Genji has had an enormous impact on Japanese art.
 During the Edo period, classical themes such as Genji enjoyed a resurgence of popularity, and these two screens are a testament to the care and precision with which artists rendered the detail of this novel. </P>